ShayFae/lighthouse-web-notes/Week_1/Day_1/What_Should_I_Do_for_Lunch_Tips.md

 ### Tips

-You may use opporators like shown below.
+You may use Operators like shown below.
 * `<`
 * `>`
 * `===`

 Work in snipets through the problem, to start off see what values are returned with the given parameters.

-Also incorporate using loops like:
+Also incorporate loops like:

 * `if`  / `else`
 * `for` / `of` / `in`